amarmeddahi/camera-tracking/README.md

 # Model

 The trajectory of the camera will be modeled by a spline model (approximation) from control points previously defined.
-The rotations of the camera will be calculated by a model of model of quaternions and a spherical approximation.
+The rotations of the camera will be calculated by a model of quaternions and a spherical approximation.
 These choices are justified by the nature we wanted to give to our project.
 We wish to model a camera tracking around a fixed subject for several observers distributed in the scene.

 Scene description            |  Camera trajectory computing